There are three main components to the CP that take place concurrently over the two-year programme.

 CP students must study a minimum of two DP courses up to a maximum of four DP courses.
 The students engage with challenging academic content and through their learning they make theoretical connections for their field of study.
 Course content and assessments are identical to the IB DP and all the students are taught in the same class.

-Upon completion of the DP courses and the other aspects of the CP, our CP students will achieve a Renaissance College High School Diploma accredited by the Council for International Schools (CIS) in Europe and Western Association of Schools and Colleges (WASC) in the United States.
+Upon completion of the DP courses and the other aspects of the CP, our CP students will achieve a Renaissance College High School Diploma accredited by the Western Association of Schools and Colleges (WASC) in the United States.

 It is important that students take courses that will allow them to successfully pursue their career-related pathway, which may mean meeting requirements for college or university as well.
 It is therefore important that course selection is discussed with either the CP Coordinator or the Vice Principal in charge of the IBDP and IBCP programmes.
 For more information on our IBDP courses please refer to our IBDP prospectus.